lsst/LDM-230/index.rst

 news events and data.

-Disabling the Archiver causes it to unsubscribe from the “startIntegration” event.
+Disabling the Archiver causes it to unsubscribe from the ``startIntegration`` event.
 It does not terminate any replicator jobs already executing.

 Disabling the Catch-Up Archiver stops it from scanning for unarchived